Lorelei Travis: Dark Reign

 Lorelei reappears in San Francisco, meeting with Hellion, Match, and several others when Norman Osborn institutes a curfew on the city.
 Believing this to be a last stand for mutant rights, Hellion gathers the group at a bar, intending to break the curfew and get arrested in a non-violent protest.
 The group fails to make its intended point as Match torches the surrounding area with his powers, and Lorelei is arrested by Emma Frost and the Dark X-Men.
 Lorelei and the other imprisoned mutants are freed by X-Force and teleported to the island of Utopia.

 Powers and abilities

 Lorelei has prehensile hair, which allows her to animate her hair through mental control and accelerate its growth.

 Other versions

 Lorelei Travis as she appears in Mutopia X.

-An alternate universe variant of Lorelei Travis from Earth-58163 appears in House of M. This version is an employee at the Centre for Transformation and Illumination, which seeks to unlock mutant potential.
+An alternate universe version of Lorelei Travis from Earth-58163 appears in House of M. This version is an employee at the Centre for Transformation and Illumination, which seeks to unlock mutant potential.